peterstamps/IP-Camera-Motion-Object-Detection-Recording-ONVIF-C-Python/README.txt

 Required files
 ..............
-mycMotDetRecPy                  is the C++ program to start on Raspberry Pi 4 (64Bit Bookworm) in a terminal with ./mycMotDetRecPy mycMotDetRecPy_config.ini       contains all settings to control the program and access the camera stream and optional an AI Object Detection server mycMotDetRecPy.cpp              contains the C++ source code myTapoEvents.py                 contains the ONVIF based access to the Camera to subscribe for Event messages.
+mycMotDetRecPy                  is the C++ program to start on Raspberry Pi 4 /(64Bit Bookworm) in a terminal with ./mycMotDetRecPy, with suffix Ubuntu it stands for Ubuntu 64 bit 23.10) mycMotDetRecPy_config.ini       contains all settings to control the program and access the camera stream and optional an AI Object Detection server mycMotDetRecPy.cpp              contains the C++ source code myTapoEvents.py                 contains the ONVIF based access to the Camera to subscribe for Event messages.